-It’s still cheaper than the previous generation ‘super forks’ being sold off cheap too and not having to worry about multi-dial dampers adds a real ‘have a go hero’ joy to the Marzocchi experience too.
+It still costs less than the previous generation of ‘super forks’ being sold off cheap too and not having to worry about multi-dial dampers adds a real ‘have a go hero’ joy to the Marzocchi experience too.

 Tech specs: Marzocchi Bomber Z2 Rail Gen 2